create ⚛️

 To update a state based on previous state we should use updater functions.
 Read more about that here.

-This example shows how you can support updater functions for your actions.
+This example shows how you can support updater functions within actions.

 import { create } from 'zustand'